Getting Started

 Tooltip on a node showing expected value, total payoff at that point, expected probability, and other metrics.

-Now, expand the options analyzer tab to view various charts and metrics.
+Expand the Options Analyzer tab to view charts and additional metrics.

 Options Analyzer panel expanded to show the result charts and metrics summarising the solved treatment decision tree.

-There is another interesting thing that I want to show you.
-From the View menu, click the "Policy/Ruleset" button, and you will see the policy as text instruction.
+From the View menu, click "Policy/Ruleset" to see the policy as text instructions.

 Policy and Ruleset panel opened from the View menu, listing the recommended strategy for the tree as readable text instructions.

-Yes, you can find out by changing the planning point.
-Right now, your planning point is the root node.
-Select the Decision node that comes out from the "No Test" action.
-In the fly-over menu of that decision node, you will find this flag button, which is for setting a node as a planning point.
-Set this decision node as a planning point by clicking this button.
+You can do this by changing the planning point.
+The current planning point is the root node.
+Select the decision node that comes after the "No Test" action.
+In its fly-over menu, click the flag button to set that node as the planning point.

 Flyover menu on the No Test sub-decision showing the flag button used to set that node as the planning point.